dykstrom/jcc/docs/LLVM.md

 $ jcc --backend LLVM ...
 ```

-Currently, LLVM support is limited to the Tiny language.
-Furthermore, LLVM is not included in the
+Currently, LLVM support is limited to the languages Assembunny and Tiny.
+Furthermore,
-JCC package.
+LLVM is not included in the JCC package.
 You need to install LLVM, or to be more precise [Clang](https://clang.llvm.org),
 yourself.
 JCC with LLVM as backend has been tested on Windows, Linux, and macOS.
 Thus, the system
 requirements for JCC with LLVM are: